11 Graduates Awarded $21,250 in Scholarships

 HELEN AND NED FERGUSON ENDOWMENT SCHOLARSHIP - The Ferguson family established this $1,500 scholarship to honor their parents, Ned and Helen.
 Both were extremely active in the Suffolk community and Mr. Ferguson was a local attorney.

-• The Lakeland High School recipient is PEYTON CHINN, who will be attending the University of South Carolina to study Nursing.
+• The King’s Fork High School recipient is TAKIYA BAILEY, who will attend Norfolk State University to study Nursing.

-• The King’s Fork High School recipient is PRYDE K-MUTIA, who will be attending University of Virginia to study health sciences.
+• The Lakeland High School recipient is KAEMON POWELL, who will attend Old Dominion University to study Computer Science.

 ELLIS E. TEMPLE, SR. MEMORIAL SCHOLARSHIP - The Temple family established this scholarship in 2009 to help a college-bound student athlete and school leader at Lakeland High School.
 This $1,000 scholarship was first awarded in 2013.
 Ellis Temple was president of the city-wide Suffolk PTA Council.